luthersystems/oracle-mcp-server/README.md

                   "CACHE_DIR":".cache",
                   "THICK_MODE":"",  // Optional: set to "1" to enable thick mode "ORACLE_CLIENT_LIB_DIR":"", // Optional: in case you use thick mode and you want to set a non-default directory for client libraries
-                  "READ_ONLY_MODE":"1"  // Optional: set to "0" to allow write operations (default: "1" for read-only) }
+                  "READ_ONLY_MODE":"1",  // Optional: set to "0" to allow write operations (default: "1" for read-only) "OUTPUT_FORMAT":"markdown"  // Optional: set to "json" for structured JSON output (default: "markdown") }
            }
        }